 Breweries Named for the Motor City

 Concluding with a trio of Detroit-named breweries, beer travelers will want to check out Detroit Beer Co., Motor City Brewing Works and Brew Detroit.
-The oldest, Detroit Beer Co., opened in 2003.
+Detroit Beer Co. opened in 2003.
 It benefits by being a short walk from home games for the Lions, Tigers, Pistons and Red Wings.
 Though it has a sports pub vibe, customers walk past the sunken level brewhouse upon entering.
 In addition to the popular cream ale and altbiers (responsible for three of their five GABF honors) and a series of IPAs, they also brew a peach gose.
 And they have been known to put experimental gruits on tap.

 “It’s a Michigan Thing”